US BASED FLUIDMASTER CONTINUES GROWTH PATH WITH ACQUISITION OF HARON INTERNATIONAL PTY LTD IN AUSTRAILIA

 Fluidmaster, Inc., the world's largest manufacturer of toilet tank components, is excited to announce its latest acquisition, Haron International Pty Ltd.

-SAN JUAN CAPISTRANO, CA, UNITED STATES, November 10, 2024 /EINPresswire / -- Fluidmaster , Inc., the world's largest manufacturer of toilet tank components and trim, is excited to announce details of its latest acquisition, Haron International Pty Ltd.
+MELBOURNE, VICTORIA, AUSTRALIA, November 11, 2024 /EINPresswire / -- Fluidmaster , Inc., the world's largest manufacturer of toilet tank components and trim, is excited to announce details of its latest acquisition, Haron International Pty Ltd .

 On November 7, 2024, Fluidmaster acquired the assets of Haron International Pty Ltd based in Melbourne, Victoria, Australia.
 Haron was designated the exclusive distributor of the Fluidmaster brand starting in 1989 and throughout the 28 years of partnership introduced Fluidmaster's innovations, including the 400UK063 toilet cistern fill valve, now affectionately known as the“green box”, to the Australian market.